What a Unique Selling Proposition Is (And Isn’t)

 - Assertive, but defensible: A specific position that forces you to make a case against competing products is more memorable than a generic stance, like “we sell high-quality products.”

 - Focused on what your customers value: “Unique” won’t count for much if it’s not something your target customers truly care about.

 - More than a slogan: While a slogan is one way your USP can be communicated, it’s also something that you can embody in other areas of your business, from your return policy to your supply chain.
 You should be able to talk the talk and walk the walk.

 What a unique selling proposition isn’t

-Specific marketing offers—like 10% off, free shipping, 24/7 customer service, or a strong return policy—are not USPs.
-Convincing and effective though they may be, they’re not unique on their own, nor are they positions that are easy to defend as any of your competitors can copy them.
+Specific marketing offers—like 10% off, free shipping, 24/7 customer service, or strong return policy—are not USPs.
+Convincing and effective though they may be, they’re not unique on their own, nor are the positions that are easy to defend as any of your competitors can copy them.